JonKing93/DASH/doc_source/Tutorial/dash/overview.rst

     There are many different proxy forward models, written in a variety of styles.
 DASH provides the ``PSM`` interface to allow users to run external forward modeling codes within the DASH framework.
 A given forward model will require a unique set of climate variables, typically at a specific spatial location, as input.
 The ``ensembleMetadata`` class can assist users in locating these inputs within a state vector ensemble.

 * Data Assimilation Algorithms: ``kalmanFilter``, ``particleFilter``, and ``optimalSensor`` The DASH toolbox provides utilities to implement common paleoclimate DA algorithms (and different modifications of those algorithms).
-Currently, the toolbox includes components to implement offline Kalman filters, offline particle filters, and an optimal sensor algorithm.
+Currently, the toolbox includes components to implement Kalman filters, particle filters, and an optimal sensor analyses.